This article is based on research presented at the UACES Graduate Forum Conference 2019.

 Alexander Schilin is a PhD Researcher at Leiden University, Netherlands.
 His research interests include differentiated (dis-) integration in the EU, the politicisation of EU politics and intergovernmentalism within the EU governance structures.
 In his research project he examines the effects differentiated integration in the EU has on group dynamics and socialisation processes among national officials representing their particular member state within the EU Council.
 For this purpose he analyses patterns of social interaction and pereception within the fields of euro area governance, Justice and Home Affairs (JHA) and the Common Security and Defence Policy (CSDP).

 The UACES Graduate Forum Conference 2019 was co-funded by the Erasmus+ Programme of the European Union.
-Please note that this article represents the views of the author(s) and not those of the UACES Graduate Forum, UACES, JCER, or the European Commission.
-The Commission and UACES cannot be held responsible for any use which may be made of the information contained therein.
+Please note that this article represents the views of the author(s) and not those of the UACES Graduate Forum, UACES or JCER.
+The European Commission’s support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and neither the Commission nor UACES cannot be held responsible for any use which may be made of the information contained therein.